Parasakthi (1952 film): Casting and filming

-Ganesan, the stage actor of En Thangai was chosen to play the male lead, making his cinematic acting debut.
+Ganesan was chosen to play the male lead, making his cinematic acting debut.
 Perumal cast Ganesan after being impressed with his performance as Nur Jahan in the Sakthi Nadaga Sabha play of the same name.
 It was he who, in 1950, gave Ganesan a flight ticket to Madras for the screen test for Parasakthi.
-Ganesan had simultaneously shot for the Telugu-Tamil bilingual film Paradesi / Poongothai, which was supposed to be his actual film to release first, but released much later after Perumal requested its co-producer Anjali Devi to let Parasakthi release first.
+Ganesan had simultaneously shot for the Telugu-Tamil bilingual film Paradesi / Poongothai, which almost became his first release, but was delayed after Perumal requested its co-producer Anjali Devi to let Parasakthi release first.
 Ganesan had earlier dubbed for actor Mukkamala in the 1951 Tamil film Niraparadhi.

 Parasakthi did not begin well for Ganesan.
 When shooting began and 2000 feet of the film was shot, Meiyappan was dissatisfied with Ganesan's "thin" physique, and wanted him replaced with K. R. Ramasamy.
 Perumal refused, and Ganesan was retained.
 Meiyappan was also satisfied with the final results of the film.
 The initial scenes of Ganesan which he earlier disliked were reshot.
 Karunanidhi later recalled that Ramasamy was unable to accept the film due to other commitments.
 Ganesan was paid a monthly salary of ₹250 (about US$52.5 in 1952) for acting in the film.
 S. S. Rajendran, another successful stage artist, also debuted in Parasakthi after the advice of politician C. N. Annadurai.
 According to historian Film News Anandan, Parasakthi was one of the few films at that time to be "completely driven" by stage artists.

 Rajasulochana was initially cast as the female lead, but opted out due to her pregnancy, and was eventually replaced by Sriranjani Jr. Pandari Bai was added to the film, after Meiyappan was impressed with her performance in Raja Vikrama (1950).
 Poet Kannadasan declined to work as one of the film's lyricists, and instead acted in a minor role as a judge, as he was "determined to take part in the Parasakthi movie".
 A portrait of lawyer P. Theagaraya Chetty was used to portray the father-in-law of S. V. Sahasranamam's character Chandrasekaran.
 The film's climax song "Ellorum Vazha Vendum" featured stock footage of the politicians C. Rajagopalachari, E. V. Ramasamy, M. Bhaktavatsalam, Annadurai, and Karunanidhi.
 Although Ganesan began working on the film in mid-1950, it took over two years to complete.